 The engineering requirements, found in Table 2, are verifiable, measurable, and objective requirements that were derived from the customer requirements.
 These requirements also contain a specific target value and justification, or rationale of the target selected with the tolerance.
-The first parameter that was considered was the weight of the design should be less than 1 kg.
-The team later discussed with the client the difficulty with creating such a large design with a small weight constraint and the client upped the weight requirement to less than 4 kg.
-The friction generated from the device needed to be very minimal to enhance comfort for the user.
-The duration of attaching the device to the outside of the leg and the BiOM ankle prosthesis had to be less than 60 seconds.
-The height of the adapter was to be adjustable up to 12 cm, while the circumference of the knee attachment adjustable from 30-65 cm.
+The first parameter that was considered was the weight of the design should be less than 4 kg.
+The friction generated from the device needs to be very minimal to enhance comfort for the user.
+The duration of attaching the device to the outside of the leg and the BiOM ankle prosthesis must be around 30 seconds.
+The height of the adapter must be adjustable up to 15 cm, while the diameter of the knee attachment adjustable to 7-20 cm.
 The device must not fail under the load of a grown adult which was set by the customer to be 200 lbs with a factor of safety of 3.

-The factor of safety should be high to ensure reliability, and this was achieved through proper engineering design and ultimately set by the client, which was assumed to be 3.
+The factor of safety should be high to ensure reliability, and this is achieved through proper engineering design and ultimately set by the client, which was assumed to be 3.
 The minimization of cost is achieved through consideration of all engineering design requirements and must be less than the allotted \$2000 for the project.
 The team would like to stay under a \$1000 budget when building the final product, only including materials used in the design.
 The client would like the adapter to last around 10 years to test the BiOM, setting the last engineering requirement to a lifetime of the whole system to 10 years.